jvanbruegge/sketch-preview/README.md

 ## Using the extension

-As song as I am adding features I will not add it to the chrome web store.
+As long as I am adding features I will not add it to the Chrome web store.
 So for now you can build and use it yourself:

-1. Install `pnpm`, the built might work with `npm` too, but I cannot guarantee this.
+1. Install `pnpm`, the build might work with `npm` too, but I cannot guarantee this.
 2. Run `pnpm install`
 3. Run `pnpm run build`
 4. Go to chrome://extensions and enable developer mode